NatronGitHub/Natron/BUGS.md

 - non-animated parameters should be master/slave-able too

 - Natron never sets kOfxParamPropIsAnimating.
-It should be set by the host for every parameter which is animated, including "File_Knob" when it represents a sequence.
+It should be set by the host for every parameter which is animated, including "File_Knob" when it represents a sequence. -> this is done in OfxParamInstance, except for File_Knobs

 - file knobs should be master/slave-able too.
 A string/inputfile/outputfile should be slaveable to any string/inputfile/outputfile parameter (all these types are compatible).
 For example, a reader could follow a writer in the graph and should re-read the file that was written just above.
 This is necessary for external script nodes.